otaviocc/otaviocc.github.com/_posts/2021-02-21-reachability-nwpathmonitor-combine.md

 }
 ```

 With all in place, the View Model becomes extremely simple and elegant.
-Below a View Model which publishes a boolean indicating the conectivity status to the View.
+Below a View Model which publishes a boolean indicating the connectivity status to the View.

 ```swift
 final class ViewModel: ObservableObject {